 - What are the emerging themes from the content of what is being collected?

-The results of this analysis will be shared with the archive sector as well as researchers and will shape our major training and development programmes.
+The results of this analysis will be shared with the archive sector as well as researchers.

-In addition to this, archives were asked to indicate the highlights of their new collections over 2016: Newly accessioned records with the strongest evidential, cultural and societal impact.
-Information about these highlights is also being made available within Discovery and may be publicised on The National Archives’ social media outlets.
+Please let us know your new collection highlights over 2017.
+These should be newly accessioned records that you believe to have the strongest evidential, cultural and societal impact.
+Information about these highlights will be made available within Discovery and may be publicised on The National Archives’ social media outlets.

 The survey provides a vital knowledge base for The National Archives’ work with the wider sector.
 The information gathered allows us to: